 - General information.
 Number of guest nights, restaurant- and conference guests.

 - Percentage of restaurant sales and/or percentage occupancy

 - Requirement for energy consumption

 - Requirement for water consumption

 - Requirement for amount of unsorted waste

 - Requirement for food waste prevention

-- Requirement for limit value for organic food and drink
+- · Requirement for limit value for organic food and drink

-- Requirement for Information on chemicals
+- Requirement for information on chemicals

-- Continuous improvements
+- Requirement for continuous improvements

-- 2025: PVC/PVDC in plastic film
+- Requirement for prohibition of PVC/PVDC in plastic film

-The company must submit the information above annually.
-Nordic Ecolabelling may include a review of all requirements, or selected ones.
+Annually Nordic Ecolabelling may review and control all requirements, or selected ones.
 Information about follow-up and deadline for reporting is given in advance.